Astro offers several variations of the Slider component to accommodate multiple use case scenarios.

 Appearance and Behavior

-A Slider comprises of a track aligned along a vertical or horizontal axis, a visual indicator of where on the axis the current selection exists, and value labels.
+A Slider is comprised of a track aligned along a vertical or horizontal axis, a visual indicator of where on the axis the current selection exists, and value labels.
 The visual indicator of the selection value comprises of a selection fill and a thumb indicator.
 The user slides the thumb along the track until it reaches their desired value.
 The Slider’s label generally appears above the Slider and aligned to the left side of the track.
 In certain situations, the label may appear to the left of the Slider and vertically center-aligned to the track.

 Variations on the Slider may include vertical implementations, using tick marks to indicate specific values, visual indicators of scale, and alternative ways to display the selected value in addition to position of the Slider’s “thumb” indicator (such as a numeric Input Field or Tooltip).